Cubs slugger Bryant returns following stomach ailment - WHIZ News

 “I think the one thing that kind of resonates and that we keep saying to each other is you have to treat everybody like they have it, no matter if it’s your teammate, who you know exactly what they’ve been doing for the last 10 days, or if it’s somebody you see on the street.”

-Bryant was leading off and playing left field for the first of four straight games against the Royals.
-The 2016 NL MVP is off to a tough start, batting .120 (3 for 25) in his first six games, but first-year manager David Ross said he isn’t concerned.
+Bryant also doubled in the victory over the Royals.
+The 2016 NL MVP had been struggling coming into the day, batting .120 (3 for 25) in his first six games, but he said he wasn’t worried at all.

-“When you’re talking about star players that have track records, I try to think about, just look back on how many at-bats has he actually had and where the misses are,” Ross said.
-“It’s still so early for him with limited at-bats and limited playing time.”
+“It’s just a matter of time,” he said.
+“I just kind of fall back on what I’ve done in the game so far, in my experience and numbers and all that.”

 Jay Cohen can be reached at https://twitter.com/jcohenap